 Email newsletters are one of the most effective tools for engaging prospective and current clients while promoting your brand.
 If you’re skeptical, just take a look at the following stats.

-- Compared to direct mail, 74% of online adults prefer receiving commercial information through email.
+- Compared to direct mail, more than 61% of online adults prefer receiving commercial information through email.